-(1) In order to secure the proper execution of audits by the external accounting auditor, the Company will give adequate time for them to perform audits, as well as the time to interview the senior management, such as representative directors or the directors in charge of accounting/finance, and provide them with opportunities to exchange opinions or coordinate with outside directors, corporate auditors (including outside corporate auditors), the accounting/financial department and the internal audit department.
+(1) In order to secure the proper execution of audits by the external accounting auditor, the Company will give adequate time for them to perform audits, as well as the time to interview the senior management, such as representative directors or the directors in charge of accounting/finance, and provide them with opportunities to exchange opinions or coordinate with outside directors, A&SB members (including outside A&SB members), the accounting/financial department and the internal audit department.

-In case the external accounting auditor has identified inadequacies or concerns and sought appropriate responses, either a member(s) of the senior management, corporate auditors or heads of each relevant department, depending on the importance of the issue, will respond thereto by endeavoring to correct inadequacies and implementing other appropriate measures.
+In case the external accounting auditor has identified inadequacies or concerns and sought appropriate responses, either a member(s) of the senior management, A&SB members or heads of each relevant department, depending on the importance of the issue, will respond thereto by endeavoring to correct inadequacies and implementing other appropriate measures.
 [3.2.2]

-(2) When appointing and evaluating an external accounting auditor, the Board of Corporate Auditors will verify whether it has independency and expertise, after taking into account various evaluation criterion in comprehensive manner, such as whether (a) its independency is secured, (b) it has expertise and abundant record of audits, (c) it has the size and global network to efficiently conduct the auditing of the Group which develops business within and outside Japan, (d) its auditing structure is well-organized, (e) its audit guidelines and auditing fee are reasonable, and (f) with respect to the current external accounting auditor, its auditing methods and results are appropriate.
+(2) When appointing and evaluating an external accounting auditor, the A&SB will verify whether it has independence and expertise, after taking into account various evaluation criterion in a comprehensive manner, such as whether (a) its independence is secured, (b) it has expertise and an abundant track record of audits, (c) it has the size and global network to efficiently conduct the auditing of the Group which develops business within and outside Japan, (d) its auditing structure is well-organized, (e) its audit guidelines and auditing fee are reasonable, and (f) with respect to the current external accounting auditor, its auditing methods and results are appropriate.
 [3.2.1]